AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/sign-in-cnnxt.md

 1. From the AVEVA™ Connect home page, click on the folder that represents your organization's services.

-   **Result:** The applications available from this namespace account are displayed below the folder.
+   **Result:** The available applications for this namespace account appear.

 1. Click on the tile that represents AVEVA™ Data Hub.